AS 91432 annotated exemplars

 This involves:

-• describing the pattern using geographic terminology
+• describing a global pattern of the geographic topic, using geographic terminology

 • explaining the factors and/or processes that contribute to the pattern

 This student has addressed the geographical topic of tourism.
-The student has combined the first two aspects; the description of the pattern and the explanation of factors/processes contributing to the pattern.
+The student has combined the first two aspects; the description of the pattern and the explanation of factors/processes contributing to the global pattern.
 A spatial pattern has been described identifying both concentrations and dispersal (1).
 This description continues to be developed throughout the response (2).

 Transport development is explained as contributing to both the concentrated and dispersed aspects of the spatial pattern, with supporting global evidence (4).